Towards robust vision by multi-task learning on monkey visual cortex: Discussion and conclusion

 Our work represents fundamental research into the link between biological and artificial vision.
 Since this direction is at an early stage, the risk of misuse or unethical use of our results is present but not larger than in other fundamental investigations of the principles of vision.
 Our data is collected through animal experiments which are currently the only method to get high numbers of single unit responses across brain regions.
-All data coming from monkeys complied with the approved protocol of local authorities.
+All data coming from monkeys complied with the approved protocol of local authorities (see appendix).
 A key advantage of the type of data we used is that it is suited for a wide range of analyses beyond this paper.
 Therefore, our paper simply improves the scientific yield of animal recordings.
+Furthermore, our approach highlights that it is not strictly necessary to record dozens of new datasets for new tasks - the model that we trained on the original neural data was powerful enough to predict responses to unseen images, and these responses, in turn, can be successfully used for multi-task learning.
+We do believe that a network trained on a larger amount of already existing neuronal data (possibly also from other areas) of the primate visual system can be used for many more conceivable tasks.
+Thus, we think that our work contributes to reducing the need for invasive animal experiments and rather encourages the use of surrogate models.